crodier/software-blog/_posts/2025-05-05-the-blueprint-software-process.md

 Engineers often believe this is a waste of keystrokes, as I did for much of my career.

-I give credit to Amazon for their deliberate approach to software (and teaching me), where the process of writing pushes the engineering team to perform very detailed analysis, and to effectively perform multiple iterations on a plan, but not as software iterations - before the software has even begun.
+I give credit to Amazon for their deliberate approach to software (and teaching me.)
+The process of writing pushes the engineering team to perform very detailed analysis, and to effectively perform multiple iterations on a plan, but not as software iterations - before the software has even begun.